2stacks/2stacks.github.io/_posts/2019-09-06-bare-metal-to-kubernetes-part-2.md

 ---
 title: "Bare Metal to Kubernetes-as-a-Service - Part 2"
-excerpt: "Using JUJU and MAAS to deploy Openstack."
+excerpt: "Using JuJu and MAAS to deploy Openstack."
 layout: single
 toc: true
 categories: